Optimisation of neoadjuvant pembrolizumab therapy for locally advanced MSI-H/dMMR colorectal cancer using data-driven delay integro-differential equations: Mathematical Model

-We also know that PD-L1 is expressed on the surface of viable cancer cells \cite{Zheng2019}, mature DCs \cite{Oh2020}, effector CD8+ T cells \cite{Zheng2022, Kowanetz2018}, effector Th1 cells \cite{Chen2004}, effector Tregs \cite{Gianchecchi2018}, and M2 macrophages \cite{Zhu2020}.
+We also know that PD-L1 is expressed on the surface of viable cancer cells \citep{Zheng2019}, mature DCs \citep{Oh2020}, effector CD8+ T cells \citep{Zheng2022, Kowanetz2018}, effector Th1 cells \citep{Chen2004}, effector Tregs \citep{Gianchecchi2018}, and M2 macrophages \citep{Zhu2020}.
 For brevity, we denote $\mathcal{X}$ as the set of PD-L1-expressing cells in the TS, so that $\mathcal{X}:=\set{C, D, T_8, T_1, T_r, M_2}$.
-Furthermore, $\lambda_{P_LX}$ denotes the synthesis rate of free PD-L1 on the surface of $X \in \mathcal{X}$.
-We must take into account the synthesis of PD-L1, its depletion due to binding to free PD-1, replenishing due to PD-1/PD-L1 complex dissociation, and the degradation of PD-L1.
+Furthermore, $\lambda_{P_LX}$ denotes the synthesis rate of unbound PD-L1 on the surface of $X \in \mathcal{X}$.
+We must take into account the synthesis of PD-L1, its depletion due to binding to unbound PD-1, replenishment due to PD-1/PD-L1 complex dissociation, and the degradation of PD-L1.
 Hence,

-\subsubsection{Equations for the PD-1/PD-L1 complex in the TS ($Q^{T_8}$ and $Q^{K}$)}
+\subsubsection{Equations for the PD-1/PD-L1 Complex in the TS ($Q^{T_8}$, $Q^{T_1}$, and $Q^{K}$)}

-PD-L1 binds to free PD-1 receptors on the surfaces of PD-1-expressing cells in a 1:1 ratio \cite{Cheng2013}, forming the PD-1/PD-L1 complex in a reversible chemical process.
-Considering $Q^{T_8}$ as an example, we can express its formation and dissociation via the reaction $P_{D}^{8}+P_{L} \underset{\lambda_{Q}}{\stackrel{\lambda_{P_{D}P_{L}}}{\rightleftharpoons}} Q^{T_8}$.
-We assume that the degradation is negligible relative to the dissociation so that
+PD-L1 binds to unbound PD-1 receptors on the surfaces of PD-1-expressing cells in a 1:1 ratio \citep{Cheng2013}, forming the PD-1/PD-L1 complex in a reversible chemical process.
+Considering $Q^{T_8}$ as an example, we can express its formation and dissociation via the reaction $P_{D}^{T_8}+P_{L} \underset{\lambda_{Q}}{\stackrel{\lambda_{P_{D}P_{L}}}{\rightleftharpoons}} Q^{T_8}$.
+We assume that the degradation is negligible relative to the dissociation, so that

-However, the dissociation rate constant of the PD-1/PD-L1 complex is $1.44 \mathrm{~^{-1}}$, corresponding to a mean lifetime of less than 1 second \cite{Cheng2013}.
+However, the dissociation rate constant of the PD-1/PD-L1 complex is $1.44 \mathrm{~s^{-1}}$, corresponding to a mean lifetime of less than 1 second \citep{Cheng2013}.
 As such, we employ a quasi-steady-state approximation (QSSA) for $Q^{T_8}$, so that $\frac{dQ^{T_8}}{dt}=0$, so that

-Furthermore, we can simplify \eqref{PD8eqntemp}~-~\eqref{PDKeqntemp} and \eqref{PLeqntemp} by substituting in \eqref{Q8eqn}~-~\eqref{QKeqn} so that
+Furthermore, we can simplify \eqref{PD8eqntemp}~--~\eqref{PDKeqntemp} and \eqref{PLeqntemp} by substituting in \eqref{Q8eqn}~--~\eqref{QKeqn} so that

+A diagram encompassing the interactions of immune checkpoint-associated components in the TS is shown in \autoref{modeldiagramICITS}.